TIMELINE

 I went through a series of discovery meetings with the product manager and the other designer to learn more about the project - the goals, current problems, the reason behind the redesign, timelines, and the project scope.

-The PM originally wanted to limit the scope to a visual redesign with some minimal UX changes.
+The PM originally wanted to limit the scope to a visual redesign with some minimal UX changes due to a limited timeline.
 However, the current site was not designed in a way that would support our new package offerings for the Milan Olympics.
 The confusing user flows along with the implementation of these new complex packages would result in a site that’s not usable.
-We were able to convince the PM to allow us to do a complete overhaul on the site’s UX.
+Through further meetings, we settled on a complete overhaul on the site’s UX.

 User Flows